peteralcock/Resumatic/README.md

 AWS Lambda has no routing inside as you would have in Ruby on Rails application.
 What you need to do is to plug routing solution to your individual Lambda Functions.
 AWS provides another product called AWS API Gateway in which you define what route will call what AWS Lambda / Lambdas.
 For example...

-GET /api/v1/candidates => call list_candidates AWS Lambda function
+GET /api/v1/candidates => calls list_candidates AWS Lambda function

-POST /api/v1/candidates => call create_candidate AWS Lambda function and pass the JSON request body to it e.g {"email": "you@example.org"}
+POST /api/v1/candidates => calls create_candidate AWS Lambda function and pass the JSON request

 ** You can also configure proxy routes with * where anything (POST/GET/PUT/DELETED can be directed to a particular Lambda Function